-US - Fox will be broadcasting the Super Bowl live in the US, via cable.
-You can also stream online via Fox.com if you have a subscription to this service.
+US - CBS will be broadcasting the Super Bowl live in the US, via cable.
+You can also stream online via CBS All Access if you have a subscription to this service.
 If you’re outside the US and want to log into your account, then you’ll need to use your VPN to simulate your local area.

-Canada - As is tradition, the place to watch Super Bowl in Canada in 2020 is CTV / TSN.
+Canada - As is tradition, the place to watch Super Bowl in Canada in 2021 is CTV / TSN (opens in new tab).
 There is an On The Go app for those who are away from their home cable, so if you have a subscription you can simply log-in here.

-UK - The Super Bowl 2020 will be shown on the BBC for free.
-You can watch live on TV, or via the BBC iPlayer.
+UK - The Super Bowl 2021 will be shown on the BBC for free.
+You can watch live on TV, or via the BBC iPlayer (opens in new tab).
 If you happen to be in a different country, because you’re on holiday for example, then you can use a VPN to access the BBC from wherever you are and continue to watch the game for free.
 Very handy.

 How to use a VPN to access a TV service